Chetan-MckinseyBEBR/eventify-backend/README.md

 ## Guidelines

 - Code should be run in main branch
-- To reset db to initial state => Revert changes to the `db.sqlite` file
+- To reset db to initial state => Revert changes in the `db.sqlite` file